How to Deal with Allergies?

 What Causes Allergies?

-The most common are food allergies, although dust and mould allergies have more serious consequences.
-Common allergies in relation to food are caused by milk, eggs, soy, peanuts, fish and shelfish.
+The most common are food allergies, although dust and mold allergies have more serious consequences.
+Common allergies in relation to food are caused by milk, eggs, soy, peanuts, fish, and shel,fish.
 There are also not so common allergies such as strawberry allergy or sun allergy.

-Another controversial allergy associated with yeast may not be recognized by general practitioners.
-Yeast sensitivity symptoms vary and only naturopaths deal with yeast infections.
+Another controversial allergy that is associated with yeast may fail to recognized by general practitioners.
+Yeast sensitivity symptoms vary, so only naturopathic doctors should deal with yeast infections.
 Yeast allergy is also associated with sensitivity to yeast and should be consulted with natural medicine practitioners.
 Yeast allergy may also occur as a result of eating products that contain yeast.

-Parents in particular should be cautious about mosquito bite allergies that may have symptoms similar to other allergies.
+Certain environments are more conducive towards developing allergies.
+Parents, in particular, should be cautious about mosquito bite allergies that may have symptoms similar to other allergies.